-- Attendance at various seminars including the CCEB's Clinical Epidemiology Seminar Series, DBEI Biostatistics Seminars and/or the DBEI Seminar Series.
-Students are required to attend a combined total of 25 sessions throughout the duration of MSCE training. - o CCEB seminars take place on Thursday mornings from 9-10 am, September through June. - o DBEI Biostatistics seminars take place on Tuesday afternoons from 3:30-4:30 pm, September through June. - o DBEI Seminars usually take place on Monday mornings but this may change. - Participation in the MSCE Bioethics/RCR Training-all students are required to obtain 8 hours of in-person training in research ethics and in the responsible conduct of research.
+Attendance at various seminars including the CCEB's Clinical Epidemiology Seminar Series, DBEI Biostatistics Seminars and/or the DBEI Seminar Series.
+Students are required to attend a combined total of 25 sessions throughout the duration of MSCE training.
+A schedule will be made available.

+- Participation in the MSCE Bioethics/RCR Training-all students are required to obtain 8 hours of in-person training in research ethics and in the responsible conduct of research.
 This training is comprised of 4 sessions (2 hours each) and held annually in the fall term. - Participation in the MSCE Professional Development Series-while not required, all students are strongly encouraged to attend these interactive sessions covering topics related to how to manage a research career in the real world.
 These include topics such as giving presentation (especially the two-minute elevator talk), career mapping, networking, maintaining a wellness/work-life balance, and running successful research programs. - Attendance at MSCE grant writing lectures-students are expected to attend three sessions in the first year of training designed to assist in the development of the thesis protocol. - Prior to the start of any research activity, all students and faculty are required to complete the CITI online human research training and certification program, and all students engaging in human research must have documented, discipline-appropriate training in human research protections.
 Students must also complete online HIPAA training.
-Students can access and complete the training via Knowledge Link: http://knowledgelink.upenn.edu/ Please forward CITI and HIPAA certification to the CCEB Educational Programs Office.
+Students can access and complete the training via Workday.
+Please forward CITI and HIPAA certification to the CCEB Educational Programs Office.
 CITI and HIPAA are required before IRB approval can be obtained.